-Indianapolis also has a rich cycling history as the birthplace of Marshall "Major" Taylor, an American professional cyclist who won the sprint event at the 1889 World Track Championships to become the first American American to win a cycling world championship.
-There is a new book (2019) out about Taylor’s life, The World’s Fastest Man: the extraordinary life of cyclist Major Taylor, America’s First Black Sports Hero, by Michael Kranish.
+Indianapolis has a rich cycling history as the birthplace of Marshall "Major" Taylor, an American professional cyclist who won the sprint event at the 1889 World Track Championships to become the first African American to win a cycling world championship.

 The velodrome in Indianapolis is named in honor of Major Taylor and was the first building in the city built with public funds to be named for an African American.
 The city of Indianapolis won a bid to host the 1982 National Sports Festival however the city was short a natatorium, a track stadium and a velodrome.
 All three venues were built to state-of-the-art standards via a partnership between the Indianapolis Parks and Recreation Department and the Lilly Endowment.

 In 1987, Indianapolis hosted the tenth Pan American Games and the Velodrome played host to all the track cycling events.
 In the years that followed the Velodrome hosted many other events including: US Olympic Festival, Junior Track Nationals; Elite Track Nationals; Masters Track Nationals; and Collegiate Track Nationals.